Philodendron bipinnatifidum

-Thaumatophyllum bipinnatifidum (common names: split-leaf philodendron, lacy tree philodendron, selloum, horsehead philodendron) is a plant in the genus Thaumatophyllum, in the family Araceae.
-Previously it was classified in the genus Philodendron within subgenus Meconostigma.
-The commonly used names Philodendron bipinnatifidum and Philodendron selloanum are synonyms.
-This plant is native to South America, namely to Brazil, Bolivia, Argentina, and Paraguay, but is also cultivated as a landscape plant in tropical, subtropical and warm temperate climates.
+Philodendron bipinnatifidum, synonyms including Thaumatophyllum bipinnatifidum and Philodendron selloanum, (common names: split-leaf philodendron, lacy tree philodendron, selloum, horsehead philodendron, guaimbé) is a plant in the genus Philodendron, in the family Araceae.
+The species is native to South America, namely to Brazil, Bolivia, Argentina, and Paraguay, but is also cultivated as a landscape plant in tropical, subtropical and warm temperate climates.

 The common name "split-leaf philodendron" is also used for Monstera deliciosa.

 Description

 Growth habitat

-Thaumatophyllum bipinnatifidum is a tropical plant that is usually grown in full sun, but can tolerate and adapt to deep shade.
+Philodendron bipinnatifidum is a tropical plant that is usually grown in full sun, but can tolerate and adapt to deep shade.
 It grows best in rich, moisture-retentive soil that can be slightly alkaline.
 However, it cannot tolerate high salt concentration in soil.

 It is capable of supporting itself at massive heights by producing tree-like bases.
 However, it will exhibit epiphytic characteristics if given the opportunity to attach itself to a nearby supporting tree and climb upon it.
 The trunk of this plant can send down many strong aerial roots that not only give support to the overall plant mass, but also serve to absorb water and nutrients from the soil.
 This plant is greatly known for its ease in covering a land mass, and typically spread out its tree-like trunk from anywhere between eight and ten feet.
 Alternatively, if grown in cooler climates with at least some freezing winter weather, its entire aboveground structures will die back completely at a hard frost and then sprout back from the roots the following spring.

 Distinguishing features

 The leaves are simple, large, deeply lobed, and are usually drooping.
 These can grow up to 1.5 meters long, and are attached to long, smooth petioles.
 They are a deep green color, and since these plants are grown in the tropics, there is no apparent color change that correlates with the fall season.
-The trunk of T. bipinnatifidum is relatively thick and woody with characteristic “eye-drop” leaf scars.
-Approximately 15–20 years is required for T. bipinnatifidum to grow to an appropriate size and produce flowers in an indoor environment where space is limited.
+The trunk of P. bipinnatifidum is relatively thick and woody with characteristic "eye-drop" leaf scars.
+Approximately 15–20 years is required for P. bipinnatifidum to grow to an appropriate size and produce flowers in an indoor environment where space is limited.
 The small, petalless flowers are on a spadix that is enclosed within a spathe.
 They are usually white or inflorescent.

 Reproduction

 The reproductive organ consists of a spadix grown at the center of a reproductive layer called the spathe.
 The spathe is sometimes mistaken to be a flower, but it is really a modified leaf that serves to protect the spadix.
 The spadix is divided into three sections: fertile male flowers at the tip, sterile male flowers at the center, and fertile female flowers toward the end of the flower chamber.
 The sterile male flowers in the midsection serve to prevent self-fertilization and to produce heat.
-Pollination is done by a Cyclocephala beetle species.
+Pollination is done by Erioscelis and Cyclocephala beetle species.